Orthogonal Dualities of Dynamic Stochastic Higher Spin Vertex Models, using the Drinfeld Twister: Main Results

-\begin{thm} The dynamic stochastic higher spin vertex model $\mu$, with asymmetry to the left, is dual to a (non--dynamic) stochastic higher spin vertex model $\xi$ with asymmetry to the right, with respect to the duality functions:
+\begin{theorem} The dynamic stochastic higher spin vertex model $\mu$, with asymmetry to the right, is dual to a (non-dynamic) stochastic higher spin vertex model $\xi$ with asymmetry to the left, with respect to the duality functions: